 From groceries to gas, things here at home in the U.S. are getting expensive.
 But abroad, you'd be amazed by how far you can stretch your dollar.

-During my first trip to Portugal earlier this year, a really great dinner barely scratched $25.
-Some of the best pastries in the world, called pasteis de nata, often cost just 1 euro.
-Same goes for an espresso.
+During my first trip to Portugal, a great dinner barely scratched $25.
+Some of the best pastries in the world, called pastéis de nata, often cost just 1 euro.
+The same goes for an espresso.
 I never thought twice about buying local food on the street and I fell short of my budget every day I was in Portugal.

 Plus, in cities like Lisbon, Airbnbs are plentiful and affordable.
 So skip the hotels and book yourself an apartment, instead.